Co-author: Richard McClelland

 For more on superannuation, make sure to check out our dedicated super page, including comparison tools, as well as checking out a sample comparison of super funds below.

 The following table contains details of the superannuation funds rated by Canstar.
-This table has been sorted by one-year performance (highest to lowest), and is for someone aged 30-39 with a balance of less than $100k.
+This table has been sorted by three-year performance (highest to lowest), and is for someone aged 30-39 with a balance of between $55-100k.
 Please note that the performance information shown in the table is for the investment option used by Canstar in rating of the superannuation product.

 Canstar considers the annual investment returns of a product’s default investment option, including default life-stage options.
 Where a product does not have a default investment option, annual returns for the investment option with the highest FUM and a 60-80% growth asset allocation are used.